Can the world stop malaria with new vaccines?

 Liberia, Niger and Sierra Leone will be next to deploy the jab later this year.

 There is a very high demand for the vaccines, so supply is likely to fall far short.
-Only 18 million doses of the RTS,S vaccine are currently available to cover 12 countries through 2025, according to Gavi [full name, organisation, etc?].
+Only 18 million doses of the RTS,S vaccine are currently available to cover 12 countries through 2025, according to Gavi, a global alliance to get vaccines to poorer countries.
 It is unclear how many doses are needed or what the shortfall is, however, there are about 207 million children aged below four across the continent.
 In all, African countries will need some 40 to 60 million malaria doses annually by 2026.

 The rollouts may also face social challenges.
 In the past, rumours that vaccines make women sterile have caused people to shun polio jabs in countries like Nigeria.
 Bringing the doses to rural and remote areas, as well as finding adequate electricity supply to store them at the required cool temperature, could also prove to be significant hurdles that will have to be overcome.